mvinan/mvinan/README.md

 ## About me

 - 👀 I’m love ReactJS, NextJs, ReactNative and all technologies based on Js.
-- 🌱 I’m currently learning NextJs.
+- 🌱 I'm currently learning NextJs and everything you need to know about creating a Design System from your sketches.
 - 💻 I'm currently working with the React ecosystem, including React Native.
 - 📫 You can contact me or write me an email at [a@miguelvinan.com](mailto:a@miguelvinan.com) or on my social networks I will always be happy to share with you.